 - Abstract vs. concrete entities

 - Abstract entities do neither have a temporal nor a spatial dimension

 - Numbers

 - Units of measure

-- Concrete entities do at least have a temporal dimension, i.e., a time span at which they exist (spatial is optional)
+- Concrete entities do at least have a temporal dimension, i.e., a time span at which they exist

 - Things (books, tables, ...)

 - Events (lectures, tournaments, ...)